kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 🧑‍🏫 On the right-hand side of the map area, the **Information Panel** shows a summary of the severity case of the indicator selected for each region or district.
 For example in Adan Yabaal Child protection has a value of 3.
 You will also see an interactive **pie chart** infographic summarising all the data in the layer.

-👨‍🏫 Hover your mouse over the **pie chart** and observe the lables and number of districts in Worsening and Worst Case scenarios.
+👨‍🏫 Hover your mouse over the **pie chart** and observe the labels and number of districts in Worsening and Worst Case scenarios.

 ![Information Panel](../assets/screenshots/information-panel.png)